List of Desperate Housewives characters: Dylan Mayfair

-After the five-year jump in the Season 4 finale, Dylan leaves a message for Katherine saying she has just returned from Paris, where her fiancé proposed under the Eiffel Tower.
+Dylan Mayfair (Lyndsy Fonseca) is Katherine's daughter.
+Dylan has no memory of her childhood or Wisteria Lane, or Julie Mayer who insists they used to play together as children.

+One day, Dylan is driving, and a police officer pulls her over for speeding.
+Later, she finds out he is her father, Wayne, who she always thought had died.
+Wayne asks Dylan not to tell Katherine that they have met, and they secretly meet a few times for dinner.

+Wayne later discovers that Dylan is not his daughter, and Katherine explains the truth (See Katherine Mayfair).

 In the fifth season Katherine reveals that Dylan has married and that she and her husband, Bradley, have had a baby.
 It is learned that Dylan and her family live in Baltimore.

 She makes her return to Wisteria Lane in Season 6, when her mother intentionally stabs herself.
-Susan realizes that Katherine needs serious mental help, and upon learning that only a family member can commit someone to a mental institution, she calls Dylan, pretending to be a doctor, and tells her she should come to Fairview.
-At first, Dylan not only believes Susan attacked her mother, but also thinks Katherine is married to Mike; however, after Susan shows Dylan her wedding album, Dylan realizes that her mother has been lying to her and living in delusion.
-When Dylan visits Katherine, she confronts her mother.
-Katherine goes into a full blown meltdown and both Susan and Dylan watch as she is restrained.
+Katherine had told Dylan that she was married to Mike, and that Susan had stabbed her; however, after Susan shows Dylan her wedding album, Dylan realizes that her mother has been lying to her and living in delusion.
+When Dylan confronts her mother, Katherine goes into a full-blown meltdown and both Susan and Dylan watch as she is restrained.